cleoold/bitarray/README.md

 One can assign value (0 or 1) to each element as well as extract values from the array.

 ## Install from luarocks
-Will install the release version.
+It will install the release version.
 ```sh
 luarocks install bitarray
 ```